JosephPrichard/xtree/README.md

 XTree uses the recursive descent algorithm to parse a set of mutually recursive structures into DOM-like tree structure.
 The tree structure enforces ownership using `std::unique_ptr` from parent to child nodes.
-XTree currently only supports ASCII xml documents.
+XTree parses but does not validate DTD nodes.
+Only ASCII xml documents are supported.

 An example XML file:
 ```